 In the USA, the Food and Drug Administration (FDA) does not approve cosmetics for sale.
-Manufacturers do have to follow the regulations set forth by the Federal Food, Drug and Cosmetics Act (FD&C Act), which “prohibits the marketing of adulterated or misbranded cosmetics in interstate commerce.”
-However, they don’t have to prove the efficacy of their products, and only colour additives have to be approved before a product can be sold.
+Manufacturers do have to follow the regulations set forth by the Federal Food, Drug and Cosmetics Act (FD&C Act).
+These “prohibit the marketing of adulterated or misbranded cosmetics in interstate commerce.”
+However, they don’t have to prove the efficacy of their products.
+And only colour additives have to be approved before a product can be sold.

 Because there are no government agencies that pass-or-fail the claims on beauty products, consumers have to rely on other means to determine if a product is worth purchasing.
 There are three primary ways that beauty product claims can be justified.